cnu/cnu.github.io/content/projects.md

 ---
-title: Projects
+title: "Projects"
+date: 2015-10-25
+layout: "about"
+menu: "main"
+weight: 20
+comments: false
 author: Srinivasan Rangarajan
-date: 2015-10-25

 ---

 These are a list of projects that I have worked on.

 ## **Sentiment Analysis**